 I have a thing for architecture, especially historic architecture.
 Wandering around old Montreal and into one of the fine restaurants to linger over a delicious meal with wine and warm conversation is a great start to a long evening.

 It’s been a long time since I spent a long weekend skiing at Talisman in Ontario.
 I loved that I could wake up, put on my skis and the lift was steps from the hotel.
 After a day of skiing with lessons, we went back to the bar for happy hour in front of a blazing fireplace.
 Then it was into the dining room for a multi-course gourmet meal.
 Soaking in the outdoor hot tub surrounded by falling snow was a nice end to a long physically demanding day of skiing.
 Every night we fell into bed at night blissfully content.
-(After visiting their web site, it appears the meals aren’t as extravagent nor included in the cost of the stay anymore)
+Any ski resort can recreate the ambiance of romance at the right hotel.

 Skating on the Rideau Canal